 Traveling with photo gear is much harder than it used to be.
 Airport security is becoming more and more restrictive.
 US airport security now has a ban on carrying rechargeable batteries without a container: they must be in a case and not loose in your bag.
 Multiply this with airport security staff of little understanding and the full authority of Homeland Security, and life can be difficult.
 So what can you do to minimize traveling friction and get yourself and your gear to your destination safely?

 Aim to carry on your photographic gear as it is best protected and handled by yourself rather than in checked baggage.
 Unfortunately, there are more and more restrictions on the number and weight of carry-on items, especially on international flights.
 If you are going to carry a heavy camera and lenses in hand baggage, it is essential to find the restrictions on hand baggage weight beforehand.
 Go to the airline’s website and read the small print.
-British Airways has no restrictions on hand baggage weight, while Virgin Atlantic has a 6kg (roughly 12lbs) limit.
-I have found that Air France is particularly strict and inflexible when it comes to carry on baggage weight, so I try to avoid traveling with them if possible for this reason.
+Air France has been particularly strict and inflexible to me in the past, and I try to avoid flying them for this reason.

 Professional photographers typically carry insurance for their gear and liability.
 For non-professionals, check your household insurance policy.
 It typically covers possessions taken outside the home, with exclusions or limits for expensive items such as cameras — check to see what’s covered before buying extra insurance.